Yoendrys Gómez: Los Angeles Dodgers

 On April 25, 2025, Gómez was claimed off waivers by the Los Angeles Dodgers.
 He pitched 4 1/3 innings over three games and allowed seven runs on 10 hits before he was designated for assignment on May 6.

 Chicago White Sox

 On May 10, 2025, Gómez was claimed off waivers by the Chicago White Sox.
-He made three appearances for the White Sox, pitching 3 1/3 innings and allowing three runs on five hits.
 On May 20, Gómez was designated for assignment by the White Sox.
 He cleared waivers and was sent outright to the Triple-A Charlotte Knights on May 23.
 On August 12, the White Sox added Gómez back to their active roster.
+He made 12 total appearances (nine starts) for Chicago, posting a 2-2 record and 4.84 ERA with 47 strikeouts across 48 1/3 innings pitched.

 Tampa Bay Rays

 On November 18, 2025, the White Sox traded Gómez and Steven Wilson to the Tampa Bay Rays in exchange for Everson Pereira and Tanner Murray.
+He made nine appearances for Tampa Bay, but struggled to a 6.23 ERA with 13 strikeouts and one save across 17 1/3 innings pitched.
+On May 2, 2026, Gómez was designated for assignment by the Rays.

+Minnesota Twins

+On May 6, 2026, Gómez was traded to the Minnesota Twins for cash considerations.